Justin-Mathieu/mc-excercise/fubar.md

 Bob, Carol, Ted and Alice don't listen to direction.
 This is what Ted & Alice did on Ted's computer when working on the first feature.

+## This is a test

+This is a test of our national emergency conflict resolution system.
+This is a test.